 THE BEATLES: EIGHT DAYS A WEEK: THE TOURING YEARS (2016)

-And they didn’t stop playing live because they got sick of it – indeed, they absolutely radiate enjoyment even at their last concerts – but because they got too big to do it properly anymore, bigger than existing sound systems could cope with, bigger even than existing belief systems could cope with.
-But before they were overwhelmed and exhausted by the unique phenomenon that was them – which, ironically, sparked the retreat which spawned their best albums – they rode an exhilarating wave with style, wit and jubilation.
+The Beatles didn’t stop touring because they got sick of live performance – they absolutely radiate enjoyment even at their last concerts – but because they got too big to do it properly anymore, bigger than existing sound systems could cope with, bigger even than existing belief systems could cope with.
+But before they were overwhelmed and frustrated and exhausted by the unique phenomenon that was them – which, ironically, sparked the retreat that spawned their best albums – they rode an exhilarating wave with style, wit and jubilation.